Loading...

 Future Outlook

-Advanced technologies, including regenerative medicine(RM) and new therapies in kidney health and treatment options, are creating further improvements.
-According to research by Astgik Petrosyan1, published in Frontiers in Bioengineering and Biotechnology, regenerative medicine technologies are used in transplant medicine.
+Advanced technologies like regenerative medicine (RM) and new therapies are improving kidney health.
+According to research by Astgik Petrosyan1, regenerative medicine technologies are useful in transplantation.